Primary sources of law: Cases, statutes, regulations, agency materials, constitutions.

 DO cite to reliable sources such as law review articles, primary sources of law, legal treatises, etc. DON'T cite to Wikipedia or other web sources of questionable reliability.

 DO start by searching law review and journal articles.
-Use Google Scholar, Lexis or Westlaw Edge and SSRN.
+Use Google Scholar, Lexis or Westlaw and SSRN.

 DO consult legal treatises (books), especially for background information on the law.